mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 > of the device so that the user can examine it.

 > **RECOMMENDATION:** Provide a key transparency mechanism for the
-> Authentication Service to allow public verification of the credentials
+> Authentication Services to allow public verification of the credentials
 > authenticated by this service.

 While the ways to handle MLS credentials are not defined by the protocol or the architecture documents, the MLS protocol has been designed with a mechanism that can be used to provide out-of-band authentication to users.
-The "authentication_secret" generated for each user at each epoch of the group is a one-time, per-client authentication secret which can be exchanged between users to prove their identities to each other.
-This can be done, for instance, using a QR code that can be scanned by the other parties.
+The "authentication_secret" generated for each user at each epoch of the group is a one-time, per client, authentication secret which can be exchanged between users to prove their identity to each other.
+This can be done for instance using a QR code that can be scanned by the other parties.

 > **RECOMMENDATION:** Provide one or more out-of-band authentication mechanisms
 > to limit the impact of an Authentication Service compromise.

-We note, again, that the Authentication Service may not be a centralized system and could be realized by many mechanisms such as establishing prior one-to-one deniable channels, gossiping, or using trust on first use (TOFU) for credentials used by the MLS protocol.
+We note, again, that the Authentication Service may not be a centralized system, and could be realized by many mechanisms such as establishing prior one-to-one deniable channels, gossiping, or using trust on first use (TOFU) for credentials used by the MLS Protocol.

 Another important consideration is the ease of redistributing new keys on client compromise, which helps recovering security faster in various cases.

 #### Privacy of the Group Membership

-Group membership is itself sensitive information, and MLS is designed to limit the amount of persistent metadata.
-However, large groups often require an infrastructure that provides server fanout.
-In the case of client fanout, the destination of a message is known by all clients; hence, the server usually does not need this information.
+Group membership is itself sensitive information and MLS is designed to limit the amount of persistent metadata.
+However, large groups often require an infrastructure which provides server fanout.
+In the case of client fanout, the destination of a message is known by all clients, hence the server usually does not need this information.
 However, they may learn this information through traffic analysis.
 Unfortunately, in a server-side fanout model, the Delivery Service can learn that a given client is sending the same message to a set of